Friday, October 31

 The Behind the Scenes South Bank Tour

 Get the insider view of Penn's 23-acre South Bank, a hub for innovative research and new business ventures.
+Included along the tour will be stops at the Penn Vet Working Dog Center, the Penn Dental Greenhouse, as well as demonstrations by KMel Robotics.
 Sign up at the registration tent upon arrival at South Bank.
 Space is limited.